Must See TV: Decline and end of first run (2000–2006)

 When the 2004–05 season began, there was no longer a two-hour comedy night on both Thursdays and Tuesdays, as only two sitcoms aired per night, followed by dramas and/or game shows.
 On Thursday nights, following the end of Friends, a spin-off premiered that fall: Joey, which starred Matt LeBlanc reprising his role as Joey Tribbiani, debuted and aired on the same timeslot as Friends, however, unlike its parent series, Joey was panned by critics and wasn't a ratings winner, being consistently beaten by Survivor on CBS.
-Even, ratings for Will & Grace dropped significantly, as no longer was inside the top-30; while ER and The Apprentice were still performing well, though at that point, ratings for both shows slowly began to fall; with the evening belonging to CBS and its entire Thursday lineup–Survivor, CSI and Without a Trace–ending inside the top-ten most watched shows in the US for the 2004–05 season.
-Meanwhile, on Tuesdays, after Frasier ended its run, Scrubs returned to that night, airing alongside a couple of short-lived sitcoms, until the spring of 2005, when NBC premiered a new show, The Office, which debuted as a mid-season replacement, to became a mainstay on NBC's Thursday schedule in the following years.
+Even, ratings for Will & Grace dropped significantly, as no longer was inside the top-30; while ER and The Apprentice were still performing well, though at that point, ratings for both shows slowly began to fall; with the evening belonging to CBS and its entire Thursday lineup –Survivor, CSI and Without a Trace– ending inside the top-ten most watched shows in the US for the 2004–05 season.
+Meanwhile, on Tuesdays, after Frasier ended its run, Scrubs returned to that night, airing alongside a couple of short-lived sitcoms, until the spring of 2005, when NBC premiered a new show, The Office, which debuted as a mid-season replacement, to became not only a mainstay on NBC's Thursday schedule in the following years, but a critical success as well, winning several awards such a Peabody Award in 2006, a Golden Globe Award for Steve Carell's performance, and five Emmys, including one for Outstanding Comedy Series.

 For what would become the final season of the first run of "Must See TV", the slogan returned at the start of the 2005–06 season, when NBC promoted the season premieres of Joey, Will & Grace, The Apprentice and ER.
-As the season progressed, Joey was put on hiatus after its ratings collapsed during its second season, and eventually was canceled in March 2006; Will & Grace, the sole remaining anchor of the evening, ended originally its run after eight seasons–until the show was revived by NBC and enjoyed three more seasons from 2017 to 2020; The Apprentice moved at mid-season to Mondays; and ER reached a new ratings low, barely making the top-30 (28th on that year's ratings).
-Attempting to re-establish the Thursday two-hour comedy night, in addition to Will & Grace and a mid-season replacement Four Kings, NBC transferred from Tuesdays: The Office and the new show My Name is Earl, which became another staple on Thursday nights for the next four years; while Scrubs remained on Tuesdays, as the sole sitcom for the night.
+As the season progressed, Joey was put on hiatus after its ratings collapsed during its second season, and eventually was canceled in March 2006; Will & Grace, the sole remaining anchor of the evening, ended originally its run after eight seasons –until the show was revived by NBC and enjoyed three more seasons from 2017 to 2020–; The Apprentice moved at mid-season to Mondays; and ER reached a new ratings low, barely making the top 30.
+Attempting to re-establish the Thursday two-hour comedy night, in addition to Will & Grace and a mid-season replacement Four Kings, NBC transferred from Tuesdays: The Office and the new show My Name Is Earl, which became another staple on Thursday nights for the next four years and earned several Primetime Emmy Awards during its run; while Scrubs remained on Tuesdays, as the sole sitcom for the night.
 After the season concluded, NBC discontinued the "Must See TV" slogan shortly after.